AcalaNetwork/hardhat-tutorials/advanced-escrow/README.md

 rm test/sample-test.js && touch test/AdvancedEscrow.js
 ```

 At the beginning of the file, we will be importing all of the constants and methods that we will require to successfully run the tests.
 The predeploy smart contract addresses are imported from `@acala-network/contracts` `ADDRESS` utility.
 We wil be using `chai`'s `expect` and `ethers`' `Contract`, `ContractFactory` and `BigNumber`.
-To be able to deploy the smart contract for testing, we have to import `txParams` that we added to the `transactionHelper` utility before.
 We also require the compiled artifacts of the smart contracts that we will be using within the test.
 This is why we assign them to the `AdvancedEscrowContract`, `TokenContract` and `DEXContract` constants.
 In order to be able to test the block based deadlines, we need the ability to force the block generation within tests.
 While we could use the `loop` helper utility, we need to have reliable tests that don't fail if `loop` is not running.
 For this reason, we import the `ApiPromise` and `WsProvider` from `@polkadot/api`.
 As initating the `ApiPromise` generates a lot of output, our test output wolud get very messy if we didn't silence it.
 To do this we use the `console.mute` dependency, that we have to add to the project by using:

 ```shell
 yarn add --dev console.mute